Undergraduate Probation, Disqualification, and Reinstatement

 IX.
 NOTIFICATION OF ACADEMIC DISQUALIFICATION AND ADMINISTRATIVE-ACADEMIC DISQUALIFICATION

-Students who are academically or administratively disqualified at the end of an enrollment period shall be notified by the Office of Registration and Records before the beginning of the next consecutive regular enrollment period.
+Students who are academically or administratively disqualified at the end of an enrollment period shall be notified by the Office of the Registrar before the beginning of the next consecutive regular enrollment period.
 Students disqualified at the beginning of a summer enrollment break should be notified at least one month before the start of the fall term.
 In cases where a student ordinarily would be disqualified at the end of a term, save for the fact that it is not possible to make timely notification, the student may be advised that the disqualification is to be effective at the end of the next term.
-Such notification should include any conditions which, if met, would result in permission to continue in enrollment.
+Such notification should include any conditions that, if met, would result in permission to continue in enrollment.
 Failure to notify students does not create the right of a student to continue enrollment.

 XI.
 NOTICE IN CAMPUS BULLETINS